microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ### GPT-2 Model conversion

-For GPT2 model, it is not straightforward in exporting when past state is involved.
-We add a [convert_to_onnx](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/convert_to_onnx.py) tool that could help you on converting GPT-2 model from PyTorch to ONNX.
+Converting GPT-2 model from PyTorch to ONNX is not straightforward when past state is used.
+We add a tool [convert_to_onnx](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/convert_to_onnx.py) to help you.

-you can use commands like the following to convert a pre-trained PyTorch model to ONNX for given precision (float32, float16 or int8):
+You can use commands like the following to convert a pre-trained PyTorch GPT-2 model to ONNX for given precision (float32, float16 or int8):
 ```
 python -m onnxruntime_tools.transformers.convert_to_onnx -m gpt2 --model_class GPT2LMHeadModel --output gpt2.onnx -p fp32
 python -m onnxruntime_tools.transformers.convert_to_onnx -m distilgpt2 --model_class GPT2LMHeadModel --output distilgpt2.onnx -p fp16 --use_gpu --optimize_onnx
 python -m onnxruntime_tools.transformers.convert_to_onnx -m [path_to_gpt2_pytorch_model_directory] --output quantized.onnx -p int32 --optimize_onnx
 ```

-The tool will also verify wheather the ONNX model generates same outputs as the PyTorch model given same random inputs.
+The tool will also verify whether the ONNX model and corresponding PyTorch model generate same outputs given same random inputs.

 ## Model Optimizer